 The Water Corporation already has two seawater desalination plants, which can provide up to 50 per cent of the metropolitan area’s scheme water needs.
-Desalination has given us a secure water source for part of Perth’s drinking water supply that doesn’t depend on the rain.
+A new desalination plant will be built at Alkimos, expected to be operational in 2028.
+Desalination has and will continue to give us a secure water source for part of Perth’s drinking water supply that doesn’t depend on the rain.

 Managed aquifer recharge where water is infiltrated back into an aquifer through reinjection bores or ponds, basins and trenches for later use or to benefit the environment.
 Well considered location and design can deliver benefits for local water users and the environment.